maschon0/tissue-enrichment-test/readme.md

 2. tissue-enrichment-test.R: Perform a statistical enrichment test to determine which tissue types from the atlas are represented in a given transcriptome dataset.

-These scripts require the statistical software [R](https://www.r-project.org/) to be installed on your computer.
+These scripts require the statistical software [R](https://www.r-project.org/) to be installed on your computer and added to your PATH.
 Generating tissue-enrichment heatmaps additionally requires the R packages [pheatmap](https://cran.r-project.org/web/packages/pheatmap/index.html) and [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html), which will automatically be installed to a local folder the first time tissue-enrichment-test.R is run.